Sopyaan/Retention-Rate-Analysis/README.md

 # Retention Analysis of Transaction

 ## 🗂️ Project Overview
-Dalam proyek ini, saya akan menganalisis retention rate pelanggan berdasarkan data transaksi.
-Tujuannya adalah untuk memahami seberapa baik bisnis mempertahankan pelanggan dari waktu ke waktu.
-Analisis ini akan membantu saya mengidentifikasi pola pembelian berulang, faktor-faktor yang memengaruhi retensi, dan peluang untuk meningkatkan loyalitas pelanggan.
+In this project, I will analyze the customer retention rate based on transaction data.
+The goal is to understand how well the business retains its customers over time.
+This analysis will help me identify repeat purchase patterns, factors influencing retention, and opportunities to enhance customer loyalty.

 ## 🎯 Objectives
-- Menghitung Retention Rate: Mengukur persentase pelanggan yang kembali melakukan pembelian dalam periode tertentu.
+1. Calculate Retention Rate: Measure the percentage of customers who return to make a purchase within a specific period.
-- Mengidentifikasi Tren Retensi: Menganalisis pola waktu dan karakteristik pelanggan yang berkontribusi pada retensi.
+2. Identify Retention Trends: Analyze time-based patterns and customer characteristics that contribute to retention.
-- Memberikan Rekomendasi: Menyusun strategi berdasarkan wawasan retensi untuk meningkatkan loyalitas pelanggan.
+3. Provide Recommendations: Develop strategies based on retention insights to improve customer loyalty.

 ## 📊 Data Description
-Dataset yang digunakan berisi informasi sebagai berikut:
+The dataset contains the following information:

-- Transaction Details: Berisi data transaksi, termasuk tanggal, ID transaksi, dan status pesanan.
+- Transaction Details: Includes transaction data, such as dates, transaction IDs, and order statuses.
-- Customer Details: Meliputi ID pelanggan untuk melacak pembelian berulang.
+- Customer Details: Contains customer IDs to track repeat purchases.
-Product Details: Informasi tentang produk yang dibeli, termasuk brand, product line, dan harga.
+- Product Details: Information about purchased products, including brand, product line, and pricing.
-- Order Details: Mencakup status pesanan (online/offline) dan ukuran pesanan.
+- Order Details: Covers order status (online/offline) and order size.

-Langkah Analisis:
+Analysis Steps:

-- Mengidentifikasi pelanggan unik setiap periode (bulan/tahun).
+- Identify unique customers in each period (monthly/yearly).
-- Melacak pembelian berulang dari pelanggan unik pada periode berikutnya.
+- Track repeat purchases from unique customers in the subsequent period.
 -
-Menghitung retention rate sebagai:
+Calculate the retention rate as:
-Retention Rate = Jumlah Pelanggan yang Kembali / Jumlah Pelanggan pada Periode Sebelumnya × 100 %
+Retention Rate = Number of Returning Customers / Number of Customers in the Previous Period × 100 %